CodingPumpkin/BitSequenceParser/README.md

 I wrote this code for a test task.
 This was my first time coding in tcl.
 I made a C version (to gain a little confidence mostly) and then I wrote a tcl version.

 ## Installation
 If you want to run the C version you'll need to build it for yourself.
-I used the following command:
+I used the following command (I did with gcc 13.2.1):
->bit_sequence_parser.c -Wall -std=c99 на gcc 13.2.1
+>bit_sequence_parser.c -Wall -std=c99

 If you want to run tcl version you'll need to make the file executable and run it as
 > ./bit_sequence_parser.tcl